Bachelorette's Rachel Lindsay and More Model Fall Style at Revolve Festival

 Last night, influencers from all over the world turned Santa Monica Pier into their very own runway.

 If you're thinking about your fall wardrobe, a walk down the pier (or glance at the gallery) is sure to inspire.
-From Bachelorette's Rachel Lindsay's striped blazer with a graphic T-shirt to Justine Skye's fall boots, this event has everything you need to start building your online cart.
+From Bachelorette's Rachel Lindsay's L'Academie blazer and GRLFRND denim shorts to Justine Skye's fall boots, this event has everything you need to start building your online cart.